 Members contribute 10% of indemnities and salaries to the Members' Retiring Allowance Account.
 The Province contributes an equal amount.
-The Province makes additional contributions to the Accounts equal to the current service cost (annual cost of benefits accrued) less members' contributions and the Province's matching contributions.
+Additionally, the Province makes special contributions to the Accounts equal to the current service cost (annual cost of benefits accrued) less members' contributions and the Province's matching contributions.